HarryBartram/BareASM/docs/spec.md

-# Bare Assembler (BASM) #
+# Bare Assembler (BareASM) #

-Bare assembler or BASM is an assembler designed for use in the development of operating systems
+Bare assembler or BareASM is an assembler designed for use in the development of operating systems

 ## Output Formats ##